SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/digital_shadows.md

 First of all, you will have to retrieve configuration information.
 To do so, connect to the [Digital Shadows portal](https://portal-digitalshadows.com/) to get an API key under the heading "api" > "Stored Objects" > "Portal" > "Searchlight API doc".
-Then, you will need to retrieve the following information from the portal :
+Then, you will need to retrieve the following information from the portal:

 - `API URL`
 - `Basicauth key`